PJO2/wanem/README.md

 * report facing device name such as reported by LLDP
 * limit bandwidth per interface
 * adjust delay, loss and jitter per interface
-* built for bridges, does not change the VLAN and IP working setup
+* built for bridges, does not change the VLAN attribution and IP setup

 ## Installation